Marsha Norman

 Marsha Norman (born September 21, 1947) is an American playwright, screenwriter, and novelist.
 She received the 1983 Pulitzer Prize for Drama for her play 'night, Mother.
-She wrote the book and lyrics for such Broadway musicals as The Secret Garden, for which she won a Tony Award and the Drama Desk Award for Outstanding Book of a Musical, and The Red Shoes, as well as the libretto for the musical The Color Purple and the book for the musical The Bridges of Madison County.
+She wrote the book and lyrics for such Broadway musicals as The Secret Garden, for which she won a Tony Award and the Drama Desk Award for Best Book, and The Red Shoes, as well as the libretto for the musical The Color Purple and the book for the musical The Bridges of Madison County.
 She was co-chair of the playwriting program at The Juilliard School until stepping down in 2020.

 Life and career

 Early years

 Norman was born in Louisville, Kentucky, the oldest of four children of Billie and Bertha Williams.
 As a child, she read and played the piano.
 She later began attending productions by the newly founded Actors Theatre of Louisville.
 She received a bachelor's degree from Agnes Scott College and a master's degree from the University of Louisville.
 She worked as a journalist for The Louisville Times newspaper, and also wrote for Kentucky Educational Television.
 She taught young children and adolescents in mental institutions and hospitals.
 They were perhaps the biggest influences on her writing, especially a 13-year-old girl who influenced her play Getting Out.
 She also taught English at the J. Graham Brown School and Prestonia Elementary School in Louisville.